Aryan-Kochhar/Q-A-using-Perplexity-RAG-and-ChromaDB/README.md

 # 📄 PDF Q&A with Perplexity AI

-An interactive Streamlit app that lets you upload a PDF, ask questions about its content, and get real-time answers powered by Perplexity AI's `sonar-pro` model.
+This project allows you to upload a PDF and ask natural language questions about its content using the [Perplexity AI](https://www.perplexity.ai) `sonar-pro` model.

+It includes two modes:

+- 🖥️ **Streamlit App** – A simple drag-and-drop web interface
+- 🌐 **Flask REST API** – A backend service you can integrate with your own frontend

 ---

 ## 🚀 Features

-- ✅ Upload and read PDF documents
+- ✅ Upload and extract text from PDF files
-- 🤖 Ask natural language questions about the PDF content
+- 🤖 Ask questions in plain English
-- 🔄 Stream live answers from Perplexity AI
+- 🔁 Stream or fetch responses via Perplexity API
-- 🧠 Uses the `sonar-pro` model via Perplexity API
+- 💡 Uses `sonar-pro` model for intelligent and fast answers
-- 🧾 Simple and elegant Streamlit UI
+- 📦 Two options: Web App (UI) & REST API (backend)

 ---

-## 🛠 Tech Stack
+## 🛠️ Tech Stack

 - **Python**
-- **Streamlit**
+- **Streamlit** – Web interface
+- **Flask** – REST API
-- **PyMuPDF (`fitz`)**
+- **PyMuPDF (`fitz`)** – PDF parsing
-- **Perplexity AI API**
-- **dotenv**
+- **requests** – HTTP requests to Perplexity API
+- **python-dotenv** – Load API keys securely from `.env`

 ---

-### File Structure is as:
+## 📁 Project Structure

   pdf-qa-perplexity/
-  ├── app.py                # Main Streamlit app
+  ├── app.py # Streamlit App (UI)
+  ├── api.py # Flask API version
-  ├── .env                  # Your Perplexity API key ├── requirements.txt      # Required Python packages
+  ├── .env # Contains your API key (not to be shared) ├── requirements.txt # All required dependencies
   └── README.md # This file

 ---

 ## 📥 Installation